Telescopic groups and symmetries of combinatorial maps: Free products of cyclic groups

 \begin{prop} The free product $\ZZ_p \ast \ZZ_q$ is freely telescopic for any $p \geq 3$ and $q \geq 2$. \end{prop}

 \begin{prop} The free product $\ZZ_2 \ast \ZZ_2 \ast \ZZ_2$ is freely telescopic. \end{prop}

 The proofs of these two results rely on a LEGO-like construction using pieces of non-degenerate $(T,X)$-graphs, that we produce below.
-Once this is done, and the necessary properties of the construction hold, the proofs will follow easily, c.f.
-Section~\ref{sssection:proof-of-telescopicity}.
+Once this is done, and the necessary properties of the construction hold, the proofs will follow easily, cf. Section~\ref{sssection:proof-of-telescopicity}.